lostatc/acid-store/CONTRIBUTING.md

 ## Tests

+If you run the tests locally, you will probably want to run them without the `store-*` cargo features, because many of the `DataStore` tests rely on outside services like S3, Redis, etc.

+You will almost always want to run the tests with the `encryption` and `compression` features enabled, because the way the test suite is architectured means that most of the tests require those features.

 ### `DataStore` Tests

-Some tests are not run in CI because they rely on outside resources.
-These tests must be run locally and be configured with environment variables.
+If you want to run tests for the different `DataStore` implementations, you will need to provide the necessary services, either mocked or real, for them to test against.
+You can configure the following environment variables to do this.

 Below is a table of what those environment variables are and what Cargo features they are associated with.
 The variables only need to be set if their corresponding Cargo features are enabled when running the test suite.

 | Variable        | Description                                                         | Feature        |
 | --------------- | ------------------------------------------------------------------- | -------------- |